qinxiaogit/medispatcher/README.md

 ### 2.2.0
 ####Features
-* Alerters when message processing failures reaches certain thresholds.
+* Alerts when message processing failures reaches certain thresholds.
+* Customizable config file
+ e.g. medispatcher /path/to/config/file
+* Multiple message processing worker url support.
+The urls can be multi-lined, each line represents a separate worker url.
+This achieves a soft load balance.

 ### 2.3.0
 ####Features